myoluk/virtual-paint/README.md

 :two: Save the adjusted values by pressing the 'S' key, values will be saved as `hsvVal.npy` file

-:three: Run the `paint.py` file.
-It will automatically open the `hsvVal.npy` file
+:three: Run the `paint.py` file, it will automatically open the `hsvVal.npy` file

 :100: Enjoy painting!